 - Sign in to YouTube on mobile.

-- To record a clip, tap and hold the capture button or tap it to start recording and tap it again to end the segment.
+- To record a clip, hold the capture button or tap it to start recording and then again to stop.

-- Tap Undo to remove the previous video clip you recorded or tap Redo to add the removed segment back to your video.
+- Tap undo to remove the previous video clip you recorded or tap redo to add it back.

-- Tap NEXT to preview your video tap NEXT again to add details to your video.
+- Tap done to preview and enhance your video tap NEXT to add details to your video.

 - Add a title (max 100 characters) to your short video.